-A committee of at least seven ASBMB faculty representatives appointed by the chair of the Education and Professional Development (EPD) committee oversees the evaluation of applications for ASBMB-accredited status.
-Applications are evaluated once each year on an advertised schedule determined by the committee.
+The accreditation program is overseen by the Accreditation and Exam Subcommittee of the ASBMB Education and Professional Development (EPD) Committee.
+Additional reviewers, representing faculty and administrators, are appointed by the subcommittee chair, who also serves as the review chair.
+Applications are evaluated once each year on an advertised schedule determined by the subcommittee in collaboration with ASBMB staff.
 Incomplete applications may be returned without review.
 If significant omissions or deficiencies are evident in an application, ASBMB staff may immediately return the application to the applicants with a statement of suggested revisions.
-The chair of the committee assigns each application that passes the initial screen to two committee members for review.
-If these reviewers do not agree on the assessment, the application goes to a third reviewer.
+The review chair assigns each application that passes the initial screen to two reviewers.

-Once each year, the members of the accreditation committee convene in person or by videoconference to discuss applications.
+Once each year, accreditation reviewers convene by videoconference to discuss all reviewed applications.
 The Accreditation Evaluation Rubric is used to guide the evaluation process.
-If, following assignment of a third reviewer, full agreement still cannot be reached, an application may be brought to the full committee for discussion.
-The committee also discusses and evaluates its own procedures and possible changes to the rubric and guidelines.
+Reviewers also discuss and evaluate review procedures and possible changes to the rubric and guidelines, with additional input provided by the EPD and strategic guidance from ASBMB Council.